kvedenskii/axway-open-docs/content/en/docs/apim_installation/apiportal_docker/docker_portal_run_image.md

 As API Portal container runs as a non-root user, make sure that mounted directories are readable and writable by user with id `1048`.
 This user is not required to exist on the host machine though.

-## Alternative configuration using volumes
+## Configure Docker volumes using certificates

-You can use volumes to set some configurations.
-This type of configuration overrides values from previously set environment variables.
+You can use volumes to set some configurations, but note that this type of configuration overrides values from previously set environment variables.

-### Certificates

-You can mount certificate files directly to container.
-Inside the container they are placed in the following locations:
+Certificate files are placed in the following locations inside the container:

 ```
 /opt/axway/apiportal/certs/